PawseySC/container-workflows/_episodes/06-hpc-shifter.md

 {: .bash}

-### Building container images for HPC ###
+### Can Shifter build container images? ###

 Shifter does not allow to build container images.
-The best way to create an image to be pulled and run on HPC is to use Docker on a distinct machine (see previous episode).
+The best way to create an image to be pulled and run through it is to use Docker on a distinct machine (see previous episode).

 > ## Run a Python app in a container on HPC ##